-In some instances, a rear car may be forced into the car in front against the driver's will or because of some other kind of impact, such as when a third car strikes the rear car and pushes it into another collision.
-In these multi-car accident instances, liability will usually fall to the third vehicle.
+In some instances, a rear car may be forced into the car in front against the driver's will or because of some other impact, such as when a third car strikes the rear vehicle and pushes it into another collision.
+Liability will usually fall to the third vehicle in these multi-car accident instances.
 About 30% of car accidents involve rear impacts.

 A side-impact car crash occurs when one car hits the side of the other by: